Rijkswaterstaat/wm-ws-dl/README.md

 Beside a OGC compliant webservice, a set of Rest API services can be found to get access to;
 - Actual measurements
 - Forecast data
-- Historical measurements
+- Historical measurements<br>
 Please note that all data is originaly collected from and stored in different systems and therefor can have different code based end-points.
-Especially historical, actual and predictive measurements.
+Especially historical, actual measurements and forecasting data.
 <br>
 Please be aware of the discaimer (in Dutch) using the data and Web API [https://www.rijkswaterstaat.nl/footer/index.aspx].
 Information with respect to your privacy (in English) can be found on this link [https://www.rijkswaterstaat.nl/english/disclaimer/privacy-statement/index.aspx].